Stress

 Book a FREE Discovery Call

-You will be taught relaxation and release techniques as well as coping mechanisms including Anchoring and Self-Hypnosis to equip you with in-the-moment access to stress relief.
+You will learn coping mechanisms including anchoring, colour breathing and self-hypnosis to equip you with in-the-moment stress relief.

 Book a FREE Discovery Call